TastyVeggy/rev-thru-rice-backend/README.md

 Rev Thru Rice is a forum designed for travellers in Southeast Asia who enjoy exploring this beautiful region on two bikes.

-API functions: Authentication; Creation, update and deletion of user (soft delete), post, review, comment and rating;
+API functions: Authentication; Creation, update and deletion of user, post, review, comment and rating;

 ## Setup